bugsnag/bugsnag-node/README.md

 The Bugsnag Notifier for Node.js automatically notifies you of synchronous and asynchronous errors in your Node.js applications.

 [Bugsnag](http://bugsnag.com) captures errors in real-time from your web, mobile and desktop applications, helping you to understand and resolve them as fast as possible.
-[Create a free account](http://bugsnag.com) to start capturing exceptions from your applications.
+[Create a free account](http://bugsnag.com) to start capturing errors from your applications.

 Installation & Setup